Multi-agency operation on to rescue those trapped inside tunnel in Uttarakhand's Tapovan | Law-Order

 Multi-agency operation on to rescue those trapped inside tunnel in Uttarakhand's Tapovan

-A multi-agency operation to rescue an estimated 34 people trapped inside a big tunnel at Tapovan was carried out overnight after a glacier burst-triggered deluge killed 10 people in Uttarakhand's Chamoli district while over 140 are missing, officials said on Monday.
+A multi-agency operation to rescue an estimated 34 people trapped inside a big tunnel at Tapovan is being carried out after a glacier burst-triggered deluge killed 11 people in Uttarakhand's Chamoli district while over 202 are missing, officials said on Monday.

-Personnel from the Indo-Tibetan Border Police (ITBP), the National Disaster Response Force (NDRF) and some state disaster response teams are clearing the tunnel that has been blocked with slush, debris and silt, and are inching closer towards the stuck workers.
+Personnel from the Indo-Tibetan Border Police (ITBP), the National Disaster Response Force (NDRF) and some state disaster response teams are clearing the tunnel since Sunday night that has been blocked with slush, debris and silt, and are inching closer towards the stuck workers.

 ''Our teams are working overnight to rescue about 30 workers who are trapped in the tunnel.
 Specialised equipment for such operations has been deployed.
 We are hopeful we will able to rescue everyone,'' ITBP spokesperson Vivek Kumar Pandey told PTI in Delhi.

 ''There is a huge amount of debris inside the tunnel.
-About 80 metres inside the tunnel is cleared and accessible, and it looks like about 100 metres of debris will have to be cleared more,'' he added.
+About 100 metres inside the tunnel is cleared and accessible, and it looks like about 100 metres of debris more will have to be cleared.
+This will take a few more hours,'' he added.

 Pandey said nearly 300 ITBP personnel are currently deployed at the site.

-ITBP teams were seen clearing the over 1,500-metre-long tunnel, which is executed till over 1,329 metres, using earthmovers driven by local workers.
+ITBP teams were seen clearing the nearly 1,500-metre-long tunnel using earthmovers driven by local workers.

 A team of senior officials, in a video provided by the force, were seen analysing the tunnel's map to find the best way of approach.